How tracking startups TrackR and Tile lost (and found) their way

 Despite the newfound focus on proactivity, neither Tile nor Adero have completely abandoned their earlier goals.

 Both companies, for instance, are still interested in embedding their tracking tech into other devices.
 Tile already works with a handful of Bluetooth-enabled products such as Nomad wallets and Bose headphones, but the subscription program gives the company a clearer way to profit from those partnerships without licensing fees.
-Wood says we’ve only seen the “tip of the iceberg” for these kind of integrations.
+Fleming-Wood says we’ve only seen the “tip of the iceberg” for these kind of integrations.

-“It costs nothing to build Tile into a Bluetooth device,” Wood says.
+“It costs nothing to build Tile into a Bluetooth device,” Fleming-Wood says.
 “If it has a Bluetooth LE chip, Tile is just a firmware update.”

 Adero is also working on integration with other devices, Kelly says, and he hints at a future shift that could allow the company to track existing Bluetooth devices, even if they haven’t explicitly partnered with Adero.
 Kelly declines to get into the specifics of that claim, but says Adero will share more next year.